Dirichlet distribution: Symmetric cases

 When α = 1, the symmetric Dirichlet distribution is equivalent to a uniform distribution over the open standard (K−1)-simplex, i.e. it is uniform over all points in its support.
 This particular distribution is known as the flat Dirichlet distribution.
 Values of the concentration parameter above 1 prefer variates that are dense, evenly distributed distributions, i.e. all the values within a single sample are similar to each other.
 Values of the concentration parameter below 1 prefer sparse distributions, i.e. most of the values within a single sample will be close to 0, and the vast majority of the mass will be concentrated in a few of the values.

-When α = 1/2, the distribution is the same as would be obtained by choosing a point uniformly at random from the surface of a (K−1)-dimensional unit hypersphere and squaring each coordinate.
+When α = 1/2, the distribution is the same as would be obtained by choosing a point uniformly at random from the (K−1)-dimensional unit hypersphere, which is the surface of a K-dimensional unit hyperball, and squaring each coordinate.
 The α = 1/2 distribution is the Jeffreys prior for the Dirichlet distribution.